yeszao/mysql-replication-docker/README.md

 # Mysql Replication Docker

-This repository provides a Docker-based setup for creating a MySQL replication environment with a source (master) and replica (secondary) configuration.
+This repository provides a **Docker-based** setup for creating a **MySQL replication** environment with a source (master) and replica (slave) configuration.
 It simplifies setting up a MySQL database with replication, making it easy to test and deploy in a local or cloud-based environment.

-Ideal for learning MySQL replication, experimenting with data redundancy, and testing failover scenarios.
+# Features
+- **✅ Docker-based**: The setup uses `docker-compose.yml` to create a MySQL master-slave replication environment.
+- **✅ Environment Variables**: The configuration is done using environment variables, making it easy to customize the setup.
+- **✅ Replication**: The master MySQL server is configured to replicate data to the replica MySQL server.
+- **✅ Security**: The setup uses a separate user for replication, ensuring that the replication process is secure.
+- **✅ Easy Deployment**: The setup can be easily deployed on a local machine or a cloud-based environment.

 # Deployment